rusfort/GeoPro/README.md

 ### Bugs!

-In 0.0.3 (Linux & Win): circle on 3 points is added twice => when user deletes it the app crashes (already fixed, but the fix'll be in a next update).
+There can be some bugs in Undo/Redo on MacOS 0.0.4.

-If you find any other bugs, contact us: https://vk.com/geoproapp
+If you find any bugs, contact us: https://vk.com/geoproapp

 ## What's new?

+Version 0.0.4 (alpha)
+- Added Save/Open file
+- Added Undo/Redo
+- Circle & Triangle bugfix

 Version 0.0.3 (alpha)
 - Angle object added
 - Triangle object added